Skip to main content

 }

-The main.tf file sets up some Terraform data sources so we can retrieve the current AWS account and region being used, as well as some default tags:
+The main.tf file sets up Terraform data sources to retrieve the current AWS account and region being used, as well as some default tags:

 locals {